99nakamoto/leetcode-crawler/README.md

 # leetcode-crawler

-Simple web crawler that download all unlocked questions from leetcode.com
+Web crawler that download unlocked questions from leetcode.com

 ## How to setup